BMS Building Management System: The Essential Guide

 What is a Building Management System?

-Building Management Systems (BMS) are computer-based systems installed in buildings to act as a central control point for all mechanical and electrical facilities.
+Building Management Systems (BMS) are computer-based systems installed in buildings to act as a central control point for all mechanical and electrical facilities, providing a central location for managing the building's mechanical and infrastructure systems, such as HVAC, lighting, and security.

 Sometimes referred to as a Building Automation System (BAS), these systems act like the central nervous system of a building, coordinating and controlling essential functions across one or multiple buildings to ensure optimal performance, comfort, and efficiency.